 A pond is a type of ecosystem that naturally accumulates debris (tree limbs, plant and animal debris) that leads to the succession of a pond into a forest.
 We wish to keep our ponds for educational purposes and in order to do this we need to clear the edges of the ponds every few years.
 (Great for scout groups and Eagle scouts)

 Bird and Butterfly Friendly Gardens

-Thanks to gracious donations we have two beautiful bird and butterfly friendly gardens around the museum and parking lot.
-These gardens are made to give native birds, butterflies, and other insects a great source for food, nesting, and cover.
+Thanks to gracious donations from North Shore Audubon Society, Jill Vomacka and the Friends of Garvies Point Museum & Preserve we have two beautiful bird and butterfly friendly gardens around the museum and parking lot.
+These gardens are made to give native birds, butterflies, and other insects a great source for food, nesting, and cover and for educational purposes.
 Birds and butterflies are more likely to feed and build a nest (or lay eggs) on native shrubs and plants.
 Different species of butterflies need certain plants for nectar and other plants to lay eggs so their larvae can feed when hatched.